coders-school/stl/module2/03_algorithms_nonmodifying.en.md

               InputIt2 first2, InputIt2 last2 )
 ```

 * The algorithm takes the scope of the first container and the beginning of the second container.
-The function will perform
-  check until it reaches the end of range 1, even if range 2 is longer.
-If the 2nd range is shorter
-  the function will return false, because for sure the range 1 will not be identical because it is longer.
+The function will perform check until it reaches the end of range 1, even if range 2 is longer.
+If the 2nd range is shorter the function will return false, because for sure the range 1 will not be identical since it is longer.
 * The second version of the algorithm allows you to take the full scope of container 1 and 2 and compare these ranges.

 ___